vladvmoisuc/chart-of-accounts/README.md

 I've created this project because I wanted to understand better the OOP principles in Javascript.
 Researching led me to the fact that there isn't any project online like this, so I was more motivated to deploy it.
+Using a printed chart of accounts is a hassle.
+You have to swap pages, turn them around, search the accounts one by one.
+It's just too much work.

 It can be accessed at: http://plandeconturi.net/